-Beginning in the 2018-19 school year, the SDE identifies CSI Grad schools every three years.
-The SDE continues to monitor identification data annually, even during an off-cycle year.
-Due to COVID-19 interruptions, SDE conducted the second CSI Grad identifications for the 2022-23 school year.
+Beginning in the 2018-19 school year, the Department identifies CSI Grad schools every three years.
+The Department continues to monitor identification data annually, even during an offcycle year.
+Due to COVID-19 interruptions, the Department conducted the second CSI Grad identifications for the 2022-23 school year.

-The SDE uses the Five-year Cohort Graduation Rate measure to identify CSI Grad schools.
-For more information on the measure, refer to the Five-year Cohort Graduation Rate section (p.57).
+The Department uses the Five-year Cohort Graduation Rate measure to identify CSI Grad schools.
+For more information on the measure, refer to the Five-year Cohort Graduation Rate section (p.56).

 The AOC of the SBOE established 20 as the minimum n-size (number of observations) per group, as part of the accountability requirements.
-The SDE combines the last three years of data and determines whether the combined data meet the minimum n-size of 20.
+The Department combines the last three years of data and determines whether the combined data meets the minimum n-size of 20.
 The English Learners Achieving English Language Growth toward ISAT/IDAA Proficiency growth measures have only two years of data available because they compare one year with the next.
 These are the standard numbers of years used in identification, but in several instances, COVID-19 disruptions reduced the number of years included per measure.
 Any schools that fail to meet these inclusion criteria are instead reviewed using the Qualitative Data Review Process (p.
-92).
+84).